 Elementary Drawing with WebGL

-Drawing with WebGL is a multiple-step process that involves transferring geometric data and OpenGL Shading Language (GLSL) instructions (the shaders) from the CPU to the drawing hardware, or the graphical processing unit (GPU).
+Drawing with WebGL is a multiple-step process that involves transferring geometric data and OpenGL Shading Language (GLSL) instructions (the shaders) from the CPU to the drawing hardware, or the graphics processing unit (GPU).
 This process involves a significant number of WebGL function calls.
 This section presents the WebGL drawing steps in detail.
 It is important to focus on learning these basic steps and avoid being distracted by the less important WebGL configuration nuances such that you can continue to learn the overall concepts involved when building your game engine.

 In the following project, you will learn about drawing with WebGL by focusing on the most elementary operations.
 This includes the loading of the simple geometry of a square from the CPU to the GPU for drawing, the creation of a constant color shader, and the basic instructions for drawing a simple square with two triangles.